There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Introduction

 \section{Introduction}

 Let $\Omega$ be a finite set of finitary operation symbols and let $\cl V$ be a variety of $\Omega$-algebras.
 (See Subsection~\ref{ss:univalgprelim} for definitions.)
 Informally, a family of computational $\Omega$-algebras is a family of $\Omega$-algebras whose elements are represented by bit strings in such a way that equality testing, the fundamental operations, and generating random elements can be performed efficiently.
-Loosely speaking, a family of computational $\Omega$-algebras is called pseudo-free in $\cl V$ if all members of this family belong to $\cl V$ and, given a random member $H$ of the family (for a given security parameter) and random elements $g_1,\dots,g_m\in H$, it is computationally hard to find a system of equations
+This means that each element $h$ of every $\Omega$-algebra in the family is assigned one or more bit strings, called representations of~$h$.
+Efficient algorithms performing the above-mentioned operations work with these representations of elements; moreover, these algorithms take as input the index of the $\Omega$-algebra in the family.
+Loosely speaking, a family of computational $\Omega$-algebras is called pseudo-free in $\cl V$ if all members of this family belong to $\cl V$ and, given a random member $H$ of the family (for a given security parameter) and random elements $g_1,\dots,g_m\in H$ (where $m\ge1$), it is computationally hard to find a system of equations

-in the variables $x_1,\dots,x_n$ together with elements $h_1,\dots,h_n\in H$ such that \begin{itemize} \item for each $i\in\{1,\dots,s\}$, $v_i(a_1,\dots,a_m;x_1,\dots,x_n)$ and $w_i(a_1,\dots,a_m;x_1,\dots,x_n)$ are elements of the $\cl V$-free $\Omega$-algebra freely generated by $a_1,\dots,a_m,\allowbreak x_1,\dots,x_n$,
+in the variables $x_1,\dots,x_n$ together with elements $h_1,\dots,h_n\in H$ such that \begin{itemize} \item for each $i\in\{1,\dots,s\}$, $v_i(a_1,\dots,a_m;x_1,\dots,x_n)$ and $w_i(a_1,\dots,a_m;x_1,\dots,x_n)$ are elements of the $\cl V$-free $\Omega$-algebra freely generated by $a_1,\dots,a_m,x_1,\dots,x_n$,

 \item system~\eqref{e:syseq} is unsatisfiable in the $\cl V$-free $\Omega$-algebra freely generated by $a_1,\dots,a_m$, and

 \item $v_i(g_1,\dots,g_m;h_1,\dots,h_n) =w_i(g_1,\dots,g_m;h_1,\dots,h_n)$ in $H$ for all $i\in\{1,\dots,s\}$. \end{itemize} If a family of computational $\Omega$-algebras satisfies this definition with the additional requirement that $n=0$ (i.e., that the equations in~\eqref{e:syseq} be variable-free), then this family is said to be weakly pseudo-free in~$\cl V$.
 By fixing the number $s$ of equations in the definition of a pseudo-free (resp., weakly pseudo-free) family in $\cl V$, we obtain a definition of an $s$-pseudo-free (resp., weakly $s$-pseudo-free) family in~$\cl V$.
 Of course, pseudo-freeness (in any above version) may depend heavily on the form in which system~\eqref{e:syseq} is required to be found, i.e., on the representation of such systems.